-Leica CL versus Panasonic GX80
+Leica CL vs Panasonic GX80

 The Leica CL (Typ 7323) and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in November 2017 and April 2016.
 Both the CL and the GX80 are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a Four Thirds (GX80) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably smaller (15 percent) than the Leica CL.
 However, the GX80 is markedly heavier (6 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the GX80 are weather-sealed.